cesarhcq/drwatson/README.md

 # Watson UVC Robot - Autonomous Robotic Platform for Disinfection (Covid19)

-Watson UVC Robot is an autonomous robotic platform developed by [PUC Campinas](http://www.puc-campinas.edu.br) for classroom disinfection environments.
-Watson UVC Robot is based on Arlo Robot as mobile platform to perform different tasks in an indoor environments.
-Watson UVC Robot is based on Robot Operating System (ROS) - see more in [ROS Wiki](https://www.ros.org/), Arduino Mega and Raspberry Pi 4.
+W-UVC Robot is an autonomous robotic platform developed by [PUC Campinas](http://www.puc-campinas.edu.br) for classroom disinfection environments.
+W-UVC Robot is a differential drive mobile platform to perform different tasks in an indoor environments.
+W-UVC Robot is based on Robot Operating System (ROS) - see more in [ROS Wiki](https://www.ros.org/), Arduino Mega and Raspberry Pi 4.

 Version | ROS Distro | Operating System
 ------------ | ------------- | ------------